ZooLights is a Phoenix holiday tradition

 Sensory Friendly ZooLights Nights

 One big goal for the Zoo is to make the ZooLights event accessible for everyone.
-That’s why they are offering Sensory Friendly ZooLights nights on Nov.
-9 and Jan.
-9.
+That’s why they are offering Sensory Friendly ZooLights night on Dec.
+4.

 “We understand that the ZooLights experience can be overwhelming for a lot of folks for a lot of different reasons,” said Ruth Allard, Senior Vice President of Conservation Science, Learning & Engagement at the Phoenix Zoo.
 “So, we’ve developed a sensory-friendly experience in order to be more welcoming to folks who may be overloaded with the full sensory experience of ZooLights.”